What Is Kosher Food?

 Scholars believe that Jewish dietary laws may be the first food laws on record.
-The general principles of keeping kosher are in the Torah, part of the Jewish bible.
+The general principles of keeping kosher are in the Torah, the first five books of the Hebrew Bible.
 It has commandments -- called mitzvahs -- to follow as ways to obey God.
 Keeping kosher is one of them.

-The dietary laws haven't changed from what the Torah commanded, but they've grown over the years to keep up with technology.
+Kashrut is the body of Jewish law dealing with kosher foods.
+The laws haven't changed from what the Torah commanded, but they've grown over the years to keep up with technology.